Tex Ritter

-Woodward Maurice "Tex" Ritter (January 12, 1905 – January 2, 1974) was a pioneer of American country music, a singer, and an actor from the mid-1930s into the 1960s.
-He was the patriarch of the Ritter acting family (son John Ritter, grandsons Jason Ritter and Tyler Ritter, and granddaughter Carly).
+Woodward Maurice "Tex" Ritter (January 12, 1905 – January 2, 1974) was an American country music singer and actor.
+He was the patriarch of the Ritter acting family (son John Ritter, grandsons Jason Ritter and Tyler Ritter).
 He is a member of the Country Music Hall of Fame.

 Early life

 Woodward Maurice Ritter was born on January 12, 1905, in Murvaul, Texas, to Martha Elizabeth (née Matthews) and James Everett Ritter.
 He grew up on his family's farm in Panola County, Texas, and attended grade school in Carthage, Texas.
 He attended South Park High School in Beaumont, Texas.
 After graduating with honors, he entered the University of Texas at Austin in 1922 to study pre-law and major in government, political science, and economics.
 After traveling to Chicago with a musical troupe, he entered Northwestern Law School.

 Career

 Radio and Broadway

 An early pioneer of country music, Ritter soon became interested in show business.
 In 1928, he sang on KPRC in Houston, Texas, a 30-minute program of mostly cowboy songs.
 That same year, he moved to New York City and landed a job in the men's chorus of the Broadway show The New Moon (1928).
 He appeared as cowboy Cord Elam in the Broadway production Green Grow the Lilacs (1931), the basis for the musical Oklahoma!
 He also played the part of Sagebrush Charlie in The Round Up (1932) and Mother Lode (1934).

 In 1932, he starred in New York City's first broadcast Western, The Lone Star Rangers on WOR, where he sang and told tales of the Old West.
 Ritter wrote and starred in Cowboy Tom's Roundup on WINS in 1933, a daily children's cowboy program aired over two other East Coast stations for three years.
 He also performed on the radio show WHN Barndance and sang on NBC Radio shows; and appeared in several radio dramas, including CBS's Bobby Benson's Adventures.